knpuniversity/symfony-alice-fixtures/knpu/processors.md

 # Processors: Do Custom Stuff While Loading

+***TIP
+A newer version of HauteLookAliceBundle has been released and portions of this tutorial won't apply to that new version.
+***

 I don't want to brag, but these are probably the nicest super-hero fixtures ever.
 But we've neglected a column!
 The avatar.